intel-iot-devkit/how-to-code-samples/close-call-reporter/java/README.md

 ### How to set up

-To begin, clone the How-To Intel® IoT Code Samples repository with Git* on your computer as follows:
+To begin, clone the How-To Code Samples repository with Git* on your computer as follows:

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git